stamen/ecoengine/README.md

 ## How do I run the project locally?

 Clone the repo and a run a web serve in the project directory to view the project, or deploy it to a web server.

+## Holos integration
+Integrating with Holos can be done in the following steps:

+   1. bring the following contents of the [build branch](https://github.com/stamen/ecoengine/tree/build) into a directory
+   2. In that same directory crate an HTML file and include the `holosinit/holos-init.js` file at the end of the body.
+   3. Make sure there is a container with the id of `ecoengine-explore-container` in the document.